 Tarte Tatin (for two) w/ apples, vanilla ice cream 28

-Zonfrillo has reportedly teamed up with venture capitalist Mark Carnegie to open a food laboratory where native Australian ingredients will be investigated and tested for commercial purposes.
+Zonfrillo had reportedly teamed up with venture capitalist Mark Carnegie to open a food laboratory where native Australian ingredients would be investigated and tested for commercial purposes.

-Zonfrillo believes he has identified a gap in the indigenous ingredients’ value chain – a missing link between businesses looking to use native ingredients, and those with the know-how.
+Apparently, Zonfrillo had believed he has identified a gap in the indigenous ingredients’ value chain – a missing link between businesses looking to use native ingredients, and those with the know-how.

 “Companies want to use Australian native ingredients but don’t know where to start.
 All they know is that there are amazing ingredients coming out of Australia – potentially the next goji berry – and they want to work with them.”